Clackoss/Terraclope/README.md

 After the terrafrom execution your site is accessible at **http://Public_ip_in_output**

 To delete terraclope use *./destory.ps1* script

-If no powershell, use the same command but change *terraform apply* by *terraform destroy*
+If no powershell installed, use the same command but change *terraform apply* by *terraform destroy*

 ## How to custom the web template ?
 To change de web site, connect to the web-server vm using ssh.